owens1127/Ada2/privacy-policy.md

 ### Personal Data

-While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
+While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to identify You.
 Personally identifiable information may include, but is not limited to:
 - Destiny Membership ID
 - Bungie Account Name
 - Discord ID
 - Usage Data

+### Group Data

+While using Our Service, We may ask You to provide Us with certain information that can be used to contact or identify your guild, clan, or group.
+This information may include, but is not limited to:
+- Destiny Clan name
+- Destiny Clan members
+- Discord Guild name

 ### Usage Data